-The Three Books program is a special Stanford New Student Orientation tradition with a faculty moderator who selects three books for incoming Stanford students to read over the summer.
-The program culminates in a panel and roundtable discussion with the authors during NSO, where students will be given the special opportunity to ask the authors questions and hear their perspectives.
-Following the panel, students will return to their residences for a discussion about the three books facilitated by their residence staff. with faculty, residential staff, and peers.
-This year, the faculty moderator, Professor Elizabeth Tallent (Creative Writing Program), chose books on the theme of crisis and connection: NoViolet Bulawayo's We Need New Names, Rebecca Solnit's A Paradise Built in Hell, and Justin Torres' We the Animals.
-The Three Books Program will be held on Thursday, September 22, 2016.
+Three Books is a signature Stanford New Student Orientation program for first-year and new transfer students.
+Each year, a faculty moderator selects three books for incoming undergraduate students to read over the summer.
+The program culminates in a panel and roundtable discussion with the authors during NSO, where students are given the special opportunity to ask the authors questions and hear their perspectives.

 The Three Books program is made possible by the generosity of The Lamsam-Sagan Family Endowed Fund for Undergraduate Education.

 The 2018 Faculty Moderator, Professor José David Saldívar

 José David Saldívar is the Leon Sloss, Jr. Professor in the Department of Comparative Literature, Program in Modern Thought and Literature, and Center for Comparative Studies in Race & Ethnicity at Stanford.
 He is a scholar of late postcontemporary culture, especially the minoritized literatures of the United States, Latin America, and the transamerican hemisphere, and of border narrative and poetics from the sixteenth century to the present.